hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - partitioning which makes the data storage device visible to an OS
     - followed by high-level formatting which generated a new file system

+### Backup Software

+- to make copies for future use

+### File Copying

+- creation of new files, which has the same contents as an existing file

+### Deleting Files

+- removing a file from the computer's file system

+## Application Software

+- group of software designed for the end user

 ## Software

 ### Off the Shelf